 Less Than Significant Impact.
+The immediate area surrounding the project site contains a mix of commercial and industrial uses and buildings ranging in height from one to two stories.
+Additionally, within 500 feet of the project site there are single-family and multi-family residential structures ranging in height from one to five stories.
+The proposed three-story project will be compatible with the surrounding commercial/industrial developments.
 The project will be reviewed by the Design Review Board in regards to the site planning, mass and scale, architecture, materials, and landscaping to ensure the project's design is compatible with the surrounding built environment.
-The design of the development features well-articulated façades with variations in building height to visually minimize the mass and scale, and high quality materials to accentuate the modern design concept.
-The site planning utilizes common open space to provide adequate separation and landscaping between the new development and the existing structures to be maintained at 401 Hawthorne Street.
-Impacts to visual character are anticipated to be less than significant given the project review processes, and the location of the lot in a high density residential neighborhood directly adjacent to a three-story parking structure for the regional Glendale Galleria commercial shopping mall.
+The design of the development features well-articulated façades with variations in building height to visually minimize the mass and scale, and high quality materials to accentuate the design concept.
+Impacts to visual character are anticipated to be less than significant given the project review processes and compliance with the Zoning Code standards.